hamdaankhalid/PracticalStatisticsForDataScientistsNotes/tree-models.md

 - The random forest is based on applying bagging to decision trees, with one important extenstion: in addition to sampling the records, the algorithm also samples the variables.
 In traditional decision trees, to determine how to create a subpartition of a partition A, the algorithm makes the choice of variable and split point by minimizing a criterion such as gini impurity.
 With random forests, at each stage of the algorithm, the choice of variable is limited to a random subset of variables.
 Compared to the basic tree algorithm , the random forest algorithm adds two more steps: the bagging discussed earlier and the bootstrap sampling variables at each split.
 - How many variables to sample at each step?
 A rule of thumb is to choose square root p where p is the number of predictor variables.
 - The random forest method is a "black box" method.
 It produces more accurate predictions than a simple tree, but the simple tree's intuitive decision rules are lost.
 The random forest predictions are also somewhat noisy.
 This is a result of unusual records in the data and demonstrates the danger of overfitting by the random forest.

+## Variable Importance
+The power of random forest shows when you build the predictive models for data with many features and records.
+It has the ability to automatically determine which predictors are important and discover complex relationships between predictors corresponding to interaction terms.
+- There are two ways to measure variable importance:
+1. By the decrease in accuracy of the model if the values of a variable are randomly permuted.
+Randomly permuting the values has the effect of removing all predictice power for that variable.
+The accuracy is computed from the out-of-bag data
+2. By the mean decrease in the Gini impurity score for all the nodes that were split on a variable.
+This measures how much including that variable imporves the purity of the nodes.
+This measure is based on the training set and is therefore less reliable than a measure calculated on out-of-bag data.

+Since accuracy decrease is a more reliable metric, why should we use the Gini impurity decrease measure?
+By default random forest computes only this Gini impurity: Gini impurity is a byproduct of the algorithm, whereas model accuracy by variables requires extra computations.
+In cases where the computational complexity is important, such as in a production setting where thousands of modesl are being fit, it may not be worth the extra computational effort.
+In addition, the Gini decrease sheds light on which variables the random forest is using to make its spliting rules (recall this information, readily visible in simple trees, is effectively lost in a random forest).

+## Hyperparameters
+- Hyperparameters are parameters that need to be set before fitting the algorithm.
+Hyperparameters for random forest help in avoiding overfitting.
+Two most important hyperpaarameters for teh random forest are:
+1. nodesize/min_sample_leaf: The minimum size for terminal nodes.
+2. maxnodes/max_leaf_nodes: The maximum number of node in each decision tree.
+When you increase nodesize/min_samples_leaf or set maxndoes/max_leaf_nodes, the algorithm will fit smaller trees and is less likely to create spurious predictive rules.
+Cross validation can be used to test the effects of setting different values for hyperparameters.